OctoPrint/OctoPrint/CONTRIBUTING.md

 No matter what kind of ticket you create, never mix two or more "ticket reasons" into one ticket: One ticket per bug, request, brainstorming thread please.

-> 👉 **Note**
->
-> A bot is in place that monitors new tickets, automatically
-> categorizes them and checks new bug reports for usage of the provided template.
-> That bot will only bother you if you open a ticket that appears to be a bug (no
-> `[Request]` in the title) without the complete template, and it
-> will do that only to ensure that all information needed to solve the issue is
-> available for the maintainers to directly start tackling that problem.

 ## How to file a bug report